 2.3 Implementation and constraints

 Some constraints need to be taken into account.
 For example, when a crossover or a mutation operation results in a parameter value standing out of the authorized bounds, it has to be brought back within the limits.
-Moreover, the parameters are of different nature: some are continuous, some are discretized, and finally, some are independent elements in an array, such as the selection of the meteorological variable.
+Moreover, the parameters are of different nature: some are continuous, some are discrete, and finally, some are categorical, i.e.independent elements in an array, such as the selection of the meteorological variable.
 New values resulting from the optimizer need to respect the type of data it represents.

 Other constraints exist in between the parameters, such as the temporal window of the moisture index [?, see]]Horton2016 that has to be consistent in between the relative humidity and the precipitable water.